Parties to the Appeal:

 The School District argues that the Level I Hearing Officer erred in requiring the School District to reimburse the Parents for supporting services at the cost charged to the Parents.
 In this regard the School District contends its obligation should be set at the rate the School District would normally and customarily pay for such services.
 The Level II Hearing Officer agrees with the School District on this point.
 Finally, the School District contends that the Level I Hearing Officer also erred in ordering the School District to reimburse the Parents for five evaluations.
 Under federal regulations, says the School District, the Parents are only entitled to, at most, reimbursement for one evaluation, noting, in this regard, the text of 34 C.F.R.
 502(b), which states: "A parent has the right to an independent evaluation at public expense if the parent disagrees with an evaluation obtained by the public agency."
 It appears to the Level II Hearing Officer that none of the five evaluations for which the Level I Hearing Officer ordered reimbursement were obtained by the Parents specifically because of disagreeing with evaluations conducted by the School District.
 Insofar as such disagreement is a condition for reimbursement under

-the above regulation, the Level II Hearing Officer concludes that the Level I Hearing Officer erred in ordering the School District to reimburse the Parents for any of the five evaluations.
+Level I Hearing Officer erred in ordering the School District to reimburse

 The Level II Hearing Officer finds that the School District failed to establish by a preponderance of the evidence that it has proposed an appropriate program for the Student.
 The Level II Hearing Officer thus hereby upholds the following orders of the Level I Hearing Officer in their entirety: Order 1 (A through F), Order 2 (A through D), Orders 3A and 3B.